 It may also help to measure the length of various anatomical proportions on the model and compare them what you have drawn—you will inevitably find places where you have “equalized” measurements that need to be changed.

-Irregularities are what make the drawing interesting and demonstrate the artist’s ability to observe closely.
-Nature and life are full of surprises; your drawing should be as well.
+The good news is, irregularities are what make the drawing interesting. . . nature and life are full of surprises, so your drawing should be as well!

 Mistake #5 – Ignoring the figure’s environment